Instabilities of heavy magnons in an anisotropic magnet

 To explain the anomalous mode broadening uncovered by our experiments in finite magnetic field, we refine our previous SU(3)-generalized spin-wave theory using a perturbative expansion that accounts for quasiparticle interactions at the one-loop level.
-To capture the hybridization, energy renormalization, and decay rate of the single-magnon and SIBS excitations, it is sufficient to retain cubic interaction vertices that couple the one- and two-quasiparticle sectors, \textit{i.e.}\ we drop the negligible contribution from quartic vertices, see Materials and Methods for full details.
-The essential results of these non-linear calculations (GNLSW) are shown for $\mu_0H\!=\!3$~T and $4$~T in Fig.~\ref{fig3}(A--B).
-The gray and colored regions indicate the continua of allowed energies and momenta for each possible combination of two unbound single-magnon or SIBS quasiparticles.
-Decays are kinematically allowed where a given excitation branch overlaps with one or several of these shaded regions, with the larger decay rates (red shading in Fig.~\ref{fig3}(A--B) central panels) originating from the colored continua.
+To capture the hybridization, energy renormalization, and decay rate of the SM and SIBS excitations, it is sufficient to retain cubic interaction vertices that couple the one- and two-quasiparticle sectors, \textit{i.e.}\ we drop the negligible contribution from quartic vertices, see Materials and Methods for full details.
+The essential results of these non-linear calculations (GNLSW) are shown for $\mu_0H\!=\!3$~T and $4$~T in Fig.~\ref{fig3}a-b.
+The gray and colored regions indicate the continua of allowed energies and momenta for each possible combination of two unbound SM or SIBS quasiparticles.
+Decays are kinematically allowed where a given excitation branch overlaps with one or several of these shaded regions, with the larger decay rates (red shading in Fig.~\ref{fig3}a-b central panels) originating from the colored continua.